yaeryung-lee/Data-Analysis/Olist_E-commerce_Project/README.md

 ## Problem 1: Review Bipolarity

 ### EDA Finding
 69.3% of all reviews concentrate at 5-star or 1-star — middle scores are rare.
-The average review score is 4.02 out of 5, but the distribution is bimodal, not normal.
+The average review score is 4.02 out of 5, but the distribution is double-peaked, not normal.

 If service quality were uniformly good or bad, scores would cluster around the mean.
 Bipolarity implies a binary cause: something either works or fails dramatically.
 The question is which operational dimension creates that split.